Mileage Rate 54.0 cents per mile effective 01/01/2016

-Texas State’s maximum mileage reimbursement rate for travel occurring on or after January 1, 2014, will be 56 cents per mile.
-Please use the correct Milage Rate that applies to the dates of travel.
+Texas State’s maximum mileage reimbursement rate for travel occurring on or after January 1, 2016, is 54.0 cents per mile.

-Texas State’s maximum mileage reimbursement rate for travel occurring on or after January 1, 2013, will be 56.5 cents per mile.
-Please use the correct Milage Rate that applies to the dates of travel.
+Texas State’s maximum mileage reimbursement rate for travel occurring between January 1, 2015 and December 31, 2015, was 57.5 cents per mile.

 Travelers may use their personally owned vehicle for business purposes if it is more cost effective than renting a car, taking a taxi, or using alternative transportations, or if it saves time.
 Travelers authorized to travel by personally owned vehicles shall be reimbursed for mileage based on the current standard reimbursement rate approved by Cabinet.
 Mileage shall be calculated from the traveler’s designated headquarters to duty point or common carrier and back to designated headquarters.